-NU Course Equivalent: BUSN 1990, Business Elective (Sustainability and Entrepreneurship in Lisbon).
+NU Course Equivalent: BUSN 1990, Business Elective.
+NUpath: SI.

 Lisbon: City and Architecture

 This course explores the main neighborhoods of Lisbon, covering the history of Lisbon from Roman times to the challenges of the present.
 In this course students will learn how to understand urban development and to read historical buildings by analysing selected aspects of urbanism and architecture and their relationship with Portuguese and international historical contexts.